ElenaOl/trickortrader/README.md

 5. Added function for possibility to share specific list with another signup user.

 6. Edited my ejs and CSS for better presentation on the screen using bootstrap.

-# Unsolved problems #
-_Things I would love to accomplish later:_
-* Adding favorites lists and items
-* Use different API for nutrition values
-* change styling